-train staff, as part of their induction, on how to keep themselves safe online as well as children, in line with the school's online safety policy This needs to include issues for example: cyberbullying, the risks of online radicalisation, and the roles and responsibilities around filtering and monitoring.
-All staff members will receive refresher training as required at least once each academic year educate parents/carers about online safety through letters and emails sent directly to them.
-We will also share clear procedures with them so they know how to raise concerns about online safety

-- make sure staff are aware of any restrictions placed on them with regards to the use of their personal mobile phone and cameras, for example that: - staff are allowed to bring their personal phones to school for their own use, only in designated areas (staffroom) and never in the presence of pupils.
-Under no circumstance does the school allow a member of staff to contact a pupil or parent/carer using their personal device. - staff will not take pictures or recordings of pupils on their personal phones or cameras. - make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology - explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - make sure all staff, pupils and parents/carers are aware that appropriate staff designated by the Headteacher or Principal, have the power to search pupil's phones, as set out in the DfE's guidance on searching, screening and confiscation if there is a concern regarding a child's safety or a crime in which case the Police will be contacted - put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems. - carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community - provide regular safeguarding and child protection updates including online safety to all staff, at least annually, in order to continue to provide them with the relevant skills and knowledge to safeguard effectively - review the child protection and safeguarding policy, including online safety, annually and ensure the procedures and implementation are updated and reviewed regularly.
+- train staff, as part of their induction, on how to keep themselves safe online as well as children, in line with the school's online safety policy This needs to include issues for example: cyber-bullying, the risks of online radicalisation, and the roles and responsibilities around filtering and monitoring.
+All staff members will receive refresher training as required at least once each academic year - educate parents/carers about online safety through letters and emails sent directly to them.
+We will also share clear procedures with them so they know how to raise concerns about online safety - make sure staff, visitors and pupils are aware of any restrictions placed on them with regards to the use of their personal mobile phone and cameras, for example that: - 1. staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present - 2. staff will not take pictures or recordings of pupils on their personal phones or cameras. - 3.
+Pupils hand their telephones in at the start of the day and collect them at the end of the day. - make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology - explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - make sure all staff, pupils and parents/carers are aware that appropriate staff designated by the Headteacher or Principal, have the power to search pupil's phones, as set out in the DfE's guidance on searching, screening and confiscation if there is a concern regarding a child's safety or a crime in which case the Police will be contacted - put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems. - carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community - provide regular safeguarding and child protection updates including online safety to all staff, at least annually, in order to continue to provide them with the relevant skills and knowledge to safeguard effectively - review the child protection and safeguarding policy, including online safety, annually and ensure the procedures and implementation are updated and reviewed regularly.

 This section summarises our approach to online safety and mobile phone use.
-For full details about our school's policies in these areas, please refer to our online safety policy which can be found on our website https://www.yewtree.herts.sch.uk/
+For full details about our school's policies in these areas, please refer to our online safety policy.

-11. Managing Safeguarding Concerns or Allegations made about staff, including supply teachers, volunteers and
+Managing Safeguarding Concerns or Allegations made about staff, including supply teachers, volunteers and contractors

 Section 11 of the 2004 Children's Act places an expectation on our school to have a clear policy in line with HSCP for dealing with allegations against staff who work with children.
 All staff based within our school will be considered to be in either a position of trust or working with children.
-Full details of this process are detailed in Appendix 6 - adapt the model appendix when published or replace with your existing policy
+Full details of this process are detailed in Appendix 6